 The remaining states will sell tax lien certificates.

-In my opinion, these states are more understanding and benevolent.
+Are tax liens a good investment for ethical investors?
+In my opinion, yes, because tax lien states are more understanding and benevolent.
 They do not evict the property owner or confiscate the property immediately.
 They do not seize the property.

 This certificate in the amount of the past due taxes is auctioned at a public auction.
 Anyone with funds may purchase the certificate and pay the delinquent taxes.